p2-inc/keycloak-events/README.md

 #### For system owners

 There is a special catch-all webhook that can be used by system owners to always send events to an endpoint, even though it is not defined as a manageable webhook entity.
 Set the `WEBHOOK_URI` AND `WEBHOOK_SECRET` environtment variables, and all events will be sent to this endpoint.
 This is used, for example, in cases where system owners want to send events to a more scalable store.

+---

+All documentation, source code and other files in this repository are Copyright 2022 Phase Two, Inc.